zchee/kubernetes-docs/docs/admin/kubeadm_join.md

 ### Options

 ```
+      --apiserver-advertise-address string            If the node should host a new control plane instance, the IP address the API Server will advertise it's listening on.
       --config string                                 Path to kubeadm config file.
       --cri-socket string                             Specify the CRI socket to connect to. (default "/var/run/dockershim.sock")
       --discovery-file string                         A file or url from which to load cluster information.
-      --discovery-token string                        A token used to validate cluster information fetched from the master.
+      --discovery-token string                        A token used to validate cluster information fetched from the api server.
       --discovery-token-ca-cert-hash strings          For token-based discovery, validate that the root CA public key matches this hash (format: "<type>:<value>").
       --discovery-token-unsafe-skip-ca-verification   For token-based discovery, allow joining without --discovery-token-ca-cert-hash pinning.
+      --experimental-control-plane                    Create a new control plane instance on this node
       --feature-gates string                          A set of key=value pairs that describe feature gates for various features.
 Options are:
                                                       Auditing=true|false (ALPHA - default=false)
                                                       CoreDNS=true|false (default=true)
-                                                      DynamicKubeletConfig=true|false (ALPHA - default=false)
+                                                      DynamicKubeletConfig=true|false (BETA - default=false)
                                                       SelfHosting=true|false (ALPHA - default=false)
                                                       StoreCertsInSecrets=true|false (ALPHA - default=false)
   -h, --help                                          help for join